russell-007-coder/Project_1_Git_Collaboration/Repository.md

 # Repository

-A repository is like a folder for your project.
-Your project's repository contains all of your project's files and stores each file's revision history.
-You can also discuss and manage your project's work within the repository.
+A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.

 You can own repositories individually, or you can share ownership of repositories with other people in an organization.